Snowflake Connector for ServiceNow®V2 Migration Guide

 The Snowflake connector for ServiceNow® is subject to the Connector Terms.

-This topic descrives how to migrate from the Snowflake Connector for ServiceNow® V1 to the V2 version such that previously ingested data is preserved and the V2 connector continues replicating incremental data changes from where older version finished.
+This topic describes how to migrate from the Snowflake Connector for ServiceNow® V1 to the V2 version such that previously ingested data is preserved and the V2 connector continues replicating incremental data changes from where older version finished.

 Why upgrade?